Due to the restrictions imposed to prevent the spread of Covid 19, DVA are currently operating a limited number of services.

 Applying for a taxi licence

-Any vehicle used to carry passengers for payment must undergo a taxi licence test that is more detailed than the annual MOT test .
-If the vehicle is constructed to carry eight passengers or fewer in addition to the driver, it is classed as a taxi.
+Any vehicle used to carry passengers for payment must undergo a taxi licence test that is more detailed than the annual MOT test.
+If the vehicle is constructed to carry eight passengers or less in addition to the driver, it is classed as a taxi.

 Vehicles with more than eight passenger seats are classed as buses.